anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * Discovery phase: same as in BRSKI {{RFC8995}} steps (1) and (2)

 * Voucher exchange with deployment domain registrar: same as in BRSKI steps (3) and (4).

-* Enrollment phase: step (5) is changed to support the use of authenticated self-contained objects.
+* Enrollment phase: step (5) is changed to using authenticated self-contained objects.

 ## Message exchange